Brandon B. Cate

 Prior to joining Quattlebaum, Grooms & Tull PLLC in 2003, Mr. Cate served as a law clerk to the Honorable G. Thomas Eisele of the United States District Court for the Eastern District of Arkansas.

-A native of Fayetteville, Arkansas, Mr. Cate is a devoted Arkansas Razorback fan.
-As a thirty-year hobby, he maintains an amateur archive of Razorback football television broadcasts and films.
-His collection dates to 1940, and he contributed to the Arkansas Razorback Sports Network’s documentary 22 Straight: 1963-65.
+A native of Fayetteville, Arkansas, Mr. Cate maintains an amateur archive of University of Arkansas football and basketball television broadcasts and films.
+His collection dates to 1940, and he contributed footage to the Arkansas Razorback Sports Network’s documentary 22 Straight: 1963-65.

-State of Arkansas, State of Tennessee, United States Court of Appeals for the Sixth Circuit, United States Court of Appeals for the Eighth Circuit, United States District Courts for the Eastern and Western Districts of Arkansas, United States District Courts for the Eastern, Middle, and Western Districts of Tennessee
+State of Arkansas, State of Tennessee, United States Court of Appeals for the Sixth and Eighth Circuits, United States District Courts for the Eastern and Western Districts of Arkansas, United States District Courts for the Eastern, Middle, and Western Districts of Tennessee